 Because the Mi TV 4X series from Xiaomi does not support Chroma 444.

 I confirmed this with the customer support from your made self, as mentioned in the screenshot below.

-There are a handful of Smart TVs from Samsung that has a dedicated feature of using TVs as monitors.
+A handful of Smart TVs from Samsung have a dedicated feature of using TVs as monitors.

-They are also things like responsive time, which doesn’t matter a lot when it is higher in number on TVs, but for monitors, it has to be as less as possible.
+They are also things like responsive time, which doesn’t matter a lot when it is higher in number on TVs, but it has to be as small as possible for monitors.

-You must know the response time of a TV if you are planning to use it as a monitor because the 25ms is going to give you a terrible experience when you are using it as a monitor.
+You must know the response time of a TV if you are planning to use it as a monitor because the 25ms will give you a terrible experience when you are using it as a monitor.

-It will show you a huge lag when you input something on your computer, and it displays on the monitor 25ms later, so the less response time, the better.
+It will show you a considerable lag when you input something on your computer, and it displays on the monitor 25ms later, so the less response time, the better.

 Size of Smart TV for Monitor

-The question for you is, what size would you prefer to use as a monitor, mostly the 4K TVs coming in the market are in the size of 40-inch, 43inch, 50-inch and so on.
+The question for you is, what size would you prefer to use as a monitor?
+Mainly the 4K TVs coming on the market are in the size of 40-inch, 43inch, 50-inch, and so on.

-For me, the 43-inch was also pretty huge, and I don’t think it would be humanly possible to use a monitor bigger than that if you are planning to put it on a desk 2 to 3 feet away from you.
+For me, the 43-inch was also pretty huge, and I don’t think it would be humanly possible to use a monitor more significant than that if you plan to put it on a desk 2 to 3 feet away from you.